xavier-kong/brolang/notes.md

         - generate machine code
         - linking of static libraries
     - standard library implemented
+        - Printing on the screen
+        - Accessing the filesystem
+        - Use network connections
+        - Creating GUIs
     - supporting tools like editor and build systems